target/jenkins-docker-master/README.md

 The `jenkins-docker-master` images come in a couple of flavors, each designed for a specific use case.
 All of the images extend the official [Jenkins LTS images](https://hub.docker.com/r/jenkins/jenkins) and as such, many of the options prescribed there apply to this image as well.

-### `jenkins-docker-master:<lts version>-<image version>`
+### `jenkins-docker-master:2.73.3-2`

 This is the de facto image.
-It is based off of `jenkins/jenkins<version>` and includes a few modifications.
+It is based off of `jenkins/jenkins:2.73.3` and includes a few modifications.
 It was created with the intention to be extended by using groovy scripts to setup ACLs using various plugins and as such, we have provided example groovy scripts [here](https://github.com/target/jenkins-docker-master/blob/master/examples).

-### `jenkins-docker-master:debug-<lts version>-<image version>`
+### `jenkins-docker-master:debug-2.73.3-2`

-This image is based off of the `jenkins-docker-master:<version>` image.
+This image is based off of the `jenkins-docker-master:2.73.3-2` image.
 The noticeable difference is in relation to increasing log verbosity for troubleshooting.